novaura-eng/CareConnectTracker/replit.md

 - August 19, 2025.
 Added custom favicon with star logo design for professional branding in browser tabs
 - October 01, 2025.
 Implemented bulk assessment creation feature with checkbox selection on Caregivers page
 - October 01, 2025.
 Configured automated scheduler to create weekly check-ins every Monday at 10 AM UTC for all caregivers and patients
+- October 03, 2025.
+Fixed survey submission to include all questions in payload, not just manually filled fields - ensures complete data capture in survey_responses and survey_response_items tables
 ```

 ## User Preferences